astronomer/airflow-guides/guides/deferrable-operators.md

 ![Triggerer Logs](https://assets2.astronomer.io/main/guides/deferrable-operators/triggerer_logs.png)

-Note that if you are using [Astronomer Cloud](https://docs.astronomer.io/cloud/deferrable-operators#prerequisites), the triggerer will be run for you automatically if you are on Astronomer Runtime 4.0+.
-If you are using Astronomer Enterprise, you can add a triggerer to your Airflow deployment from the deployment settings tab.
+Note that if you are using [Astronomer Cloud](https://docs.astronomer.io/cloud/deferrable-operators#prerequisites), the triggerer runs automatically if you are on Astronomer Runtime 4.0+.
+If you are using Astronomer Enterprise 0.26+, you can add a triggerer to an Airflow 2.2+ deployment in the **Deployment Settings** tab.
+This [guide](https://docs.astronomer.io/enterprise/configure-deployment#triggerer) details the steps for configuring this feature in the platform.

 As tasks are raised into a deferred state, triggers are registered in the triggerer.
 You are able to set the number of concurrent triggers that can be run in a single triggerer process with the [`default_capacity`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#triggerer) configuration setting in Airflow.
 This can also be set via the `AIRFLOW__TRIGGERER__DEFAULT_CAPACITY` environment variable.
 By default, this variable's value is `1,000`.